jayanthkoushik/alphanet/paper/sections/2_related.md

 @1992.Schmidhuber.Schmidhuber; @2016.Vedaldi.Bertinetto; @2016.Le.Ha;
 @2018.Levine.Finn; @2017.Vedaldi.Rebuffi; @2017.Krishnamurthy.Sinha;
 @2017.Yu.Munkhdalai].
-Other studies go even further and instead of modifying networks, they create entirely new networks exclusively from training samples samples[@2013.Ng.Socher; @2015.Salakhutdinov.Ba; @2016.Han.Noh].
+Other studies go even further and instead of modifying networks, they create entirely new networks exclusively from training samples[@2013.Ng.Socher; @2015.Salakhutdinov.Ba; @2016.Han.Noh].
 In contrast, AlphaNet only combines existing classifiers, without having to create new classifiers or train networks from scratch.